Python

 Other Types of Profile Updates

 There are a few other types of profile updates.
-You can get more information about them from the Mixpanel Library API Reference.
+You can get more information about them from the Mixpanel Library API Reference (opens in a new tab).

 Group Analytics